daria71sukhova/teberda.tools/README.md

 # teberda.tools
-# Utilities for exploratory statistic on data from Teberda mountain grasslsnds
+# Utilities for exploratory statistic on data from Teberda mountain grasslands